arcticOS/pman/README.md

 ## Planned features
 - Add repos from command line
+- Only install packages meant for a certain OS/CPU architecture
 - Option to update and then run packages (intended to update GUI of an embedded device before it finishes booting)

 ## Design Goals